-Greek and Japanese
+Greek & Japanese

 The study of a language other than English contributes to the overall education of students, most particularly in the area of communication, but also in the areas of cross-cultural understanding, intercultural learning, cognitive development, literacy and general knowledge.
-It provides access to the culture of communities which use the language and promotes understanding of different attitudes and values within the wider Australian community and beyond.
+It provides access to the culture of communities which use the language and promotes understanding of different attitudes and values within the wider Australian community and global.

 The Greek Australian Identity